Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 To avoid the early termination of your status, it is important to know all the rules surrounding your J-1 program.
 Ignorance of them isn’t an excuse.
 Thoroughly go through your petition and ensure you understand everything clearly.
 Also, as soon as you begin your program, you need to work closely with your Responsible Officer (RO), and ask questions about any area you aren’t clear on concerning the rules and regulations.
 Other tips include:

-Always checking your J-1 visa documents and if any of them is due for renewal, you must do so on time.
+Always check your J-1 visa documents and if any of them is due for renewal, you must do so on time.
 These include your passport, which must be valid for at least six months beyond your J-1 program end date, valid DS-2019 form, and valid I-94.
 If you have any J-2 dependent, ensure theirs too are always updated.

 Proof of adequate health insurance is required to complete your immigration process with the DOS.
-Also, when requesting for other services, such as requesting an extension during your program, you will always need to provide it.
+Also, when requesting other services, such as requesting an extension during your program, you will always need to provide it.
 “Willful failure to maintain insurance coverage,” according to the DOS, will lead to termination.

 If you change your address, you need to update your new address with your program sponsor within 10 days of the change.
 Also, changing your local phone number and/or email address must be updated.